We strive to make the application process as easy as possible and we are here to help.

 Please review the information to learn more about our grantmaking principles, reporting and other processes.

-Caring for Colorado has two grant application
+Caring for Colorado has one grant application

 First Thursday in February

 Caring for Colorado roots our grantmaking program in our purpose of achieving equity, health and well-being for Colorado’s children and families.
 Our grantmaking guiding principles are:

 We center the health and well-being of all children, youth and their families, and we prioritize resources and attention to children living in families with low incomes, children and youth of color, and children and youth who experience systemic injustice.

 We center the voice and perspective of children, youth, families and caregivers and support efforts that seek, integrate, and respond to their insights and solutions.

 We center organizations that are rooted in and trusted by the children, youth and communities they serve.

 We recognize that the grantmaking process is an expression of our values and the primary way we build relationships and fulfill our role in the nonprofit sector.
 We acknowledge the role of power in grantmaking.
 We strive to minimize power dynamics and use our unique position to further our partners’ work in advancing equity in Colorado.